 Find out which papers are available and how to apply on our COVID-19 website

-An examination of fantasy literature, from Tolkien to Game of Thrones, and the interaction between the literary and the visual, by way of illustrations, dust jackets, stage-plays, videogames, TV and movies.
+An examination of fantasy literature, from Beowulf to Harry Potter, and the interaction between the literary and the visual, by way of illustrations, dust jackets, stage-plays, videogames, TV and movies.